 Idaho Tansy: Tanacetum vulgare is not used in traditional aromatherapy because it can be toxic and neurotoxic.
 Tisserand notes that oral "doses above 15 to 20 drops are highly dangerous."
 There is a risk of convulsions with Idaho Tansy.
 To avoid risk and to use within safe parameters, limit adult oral use to 1/2 drop daily and dilute at 0.5% for topical use.
 When tested on animals, Tisserand reports that Idaho Tansy is slightly toxic orally and non-toxic with dermal use.

-Idaho Tansy and Spanish Sage Pregnancy/Lactation: Contraindication all routes.
+Idaho Tansy and Spanish Sage Pregnancy/Breastfeeding: Contraindication all routes.